Phase 3: Multi-Session Continuity Infrastructure

 - Scaffolds the backlog files (

-.claude/known-issues.md,.claude/security-findings.md) if Phase 3 set up agents that need them. - Ensures
+.claude/known-issues.md,.claude/security-findings.md) if an earlier phase set up agents that need them. - Ensures

 .gitignorecovers session working state. - Scaffolds